Where to Go Apple Picking Near Seattle This Fall

 How far is it: 50-minute drive

-Curran Apple Orchard typically hosts a slew of concerts during the summer, all of which were unfortunately canceled due to the pandemic.
+Curran Apple Orchard typically hosts a Cider Squeeze this time of year, but it’s unfortunately canceled (for the second year in a row) due to the pandemic.
 Don’t let that stop you from apple picking though; all the trees that haven’t been reserved are fair game, and picking is totally free.
 Take a walk through the 7-acre orchard and discover over 15 varieties of apples to choose from.

 How far is it: 35-minute drive

-Skipley Farm has a fairly wide range of fruits (and an edible plant nursery!), but the last two weeks of August mark the start of prime time for apple picking.
-Sampling is highly encouraged -- so bring your appetite (and your own container).
-The farm is open through November; stop by between 9am-6pm Thursday through Saturday, or 11am-6pm on Sunday.
+Skipley Farm has a fairly wide range of fruits (and an edible plant nursery!), but the beginning of September marks the start of prime time for apple picking.
+Sampling is highly encouraged—so bring your appetite (and your own container).
+The farm is open through November; stop by between 9 am - 6 pm Tuesday through Saturday, or 11 am - 6 pm on Sunday.

 How far is it: 3-hour drive